K-Scar

 Enemy Cemetery

 There are no signs to find it.
-Intelligence reportedly hided cameras there to spot communist sympathizers.
-Yet someone keeps leaving flowers and booze bottles on the North Korean soldiers and spy’s graves.
+Intelligence reportedly hid cameras there to spot communist sympathizers.
+Yet someone keeps leaving flowers, cigarettes and booze on the graves of the North Korean soldiers and spies.

 In 1968, 31 North Korean commandos crossed the DMZ here with the aim of reaching Seoul to assassinate the president.
 No action movie comes close to matching the intensity of their bloody saga.
 A bizarre diorama is there to remind us of it.